sail761/new-local-repo/README.md

 1
-this is my first repo
+this is my first repo git
+add